-The theme of our Spring 2015 issue of Milestones is "Excellence in and leadership of a fantastic team.
-Chris Butler, our Coordinator of Operations and Conference is absolutely instrumental in helping to ensure NCaeyc's success.
+The theme of our Spring 2015 issue of Milestones is "Excellence in our Coordinator of Operations and Conference is instrumental in helping to ensure NCaeyc's success.
 Until just recently, Chris and I were NCaeyc's only employees.
 Sometimes people would say, "Wow!
 For a staff of only two people, y'all sure do get a lot done!"
 I can assure you that Chris has been an essential part of this impact.
 We are fortunate to now have the support of three part-time Program Support Staff members: Jennifer Austin, Sarah Ferguson and Paige Moretz.
 We are overjoyed to have these three amazing young leaders join us.
 They have added a new source of seeing "Excellence in Action" in the committed work they do that helps ensure NCaeyc's impact and engagement across the state.